Kajtehh/configma/README.md

     @Comment("Enums?
 No worries, it just works like any other type!") public Language language = Language.PL;

-    // Fields with @ConfigIgnore are fully excluded — not saved or loaded.
+    // transient, final, and @ConfigIgnore fields are fully excluded—never saved or loaded.
-    @ConfigIgnore public transient String temporaryValue;
+    @ConfigIgnore public String ignoredField = "This won't be saved";

     // @Pathname customizes the YAML path for config subsections
     @Pathname("messages")